An epicurean adventure to: South Africa

 Vegetable oil

-Olive oil or any other neutral oil like corn will work too.
+Olive oil or any other neutral oil like sunflower or corn oil will work too.

 Onions